Tree Rescuers handbook

 -

 Keep track of how many homeowners you have alerted and add that to your report.
-In residential areas, if you are counting and reporting trees, please be sure to also drop off the door hangers, because once we add a neighborhood to the map, no one else is going to be going there to alert the owners.
+In residential areas, the important thing is to drop off a door hanger at every eligible property, since once we put the neighborhood on the map, no one else will be doing that.

 -